Advocating for Systems Change

 - 2 out of 3 are unemployed

 Similarly, young people who are impacted by the juvenile justice system or homelessness may face the same challenges.
-They often have a history of abuse, neglect, or trauma, and have few healthy social connections.
-Most mainstream initiatives are unable to address the complex barriers and challenges faced by those who have experienced foster care, the juvenile justice system, and/or homelessness.
-The Brookings Institute estimates Central New Mexico is home to 8,300 young people ages 17 to 24 that are disconnected from their community, school, and work.
-NMCAN works to address these challenges by improving their transition to adulthood.
+They often have a history of trauma , neglect, or abuse and have few healthy social connections.
+Most mainstream initiatives are unable to address the complex barriers and challenges faced by those who have experienced systems.